 Finally – Stay Calm and Good Luck!

 You can do it.
 As long as you prepare well, you have nothing to fear.
 The fact that you’re nervous will motivate you to revise thoroughly and try your hardest in the exam.
 If you’re finding it all a bit much – take a few big deep breaths and think happy thoughts.
-Don’t be afraid to chat to your parents, teachers and friends in the run up to the exam about how you’re feeling.
+Don’t be afraid to chat with your parents, teachers, and friends in the run-up to the exam about how you’re feeling.